erikdewhurst/erikdewhurst/README.md

 - 👋 Hi, I’m @erikdewhurst
-- 👀 I’m a video game developer, designer, and doer of all the things surrounding video games.
+- 👀 I’m a video game developer, designer, and doer of all the things.
-- 🌱 I always have a project or two in the works.
-Ask me and, if I'm not under NDA, I'll tell you all about them.
+- 🌱 I always have project in the works.
+If I'm not under NDA, I'll tell you all about them.